 On Thursday 1 May 2014, Shelter and KPMG launched a landmark report setting out what we believe the Government of 2015 should do in order to tackle the housing crisis in England.
 This report is the result of a year-long project by KPMG in the UK and Shelter to contribute to the crucial national debate on the housing shortage.
 It has been written through close collaboration between housing policy, financial and housing market experts in KPMG and Shelter.
 It draws on a wide range of expertise and new research to address the problems and propose solutions.

-Read our interim report, focusing on the West Midlands region here.
+Read our interim report, focusing on the West Midlands region.

 - View the Building the homes we need - a programme for the 2015 government

 In November 2013 KPMG and Shelter commissioned a survey of more than 4,000 British adults to gain fresh insight into the issues that matter most to voters.
 The results confirm that the economy and cost of living continue to dominate, but that housing will play a significant role in the next election.
-For more details click here.
+Click here for more details about the survey.

 In autumn 2013 KPMG and the National Literacy Trust worked alongside the All-Party Parliamentary Group on Literacy to publish a report on Youth Literacy and Employability.
 The research conducted for the report shows that young people feel lost and disengaged from the job market and need urgent support to get the skills they need to enter it.
 The report calls for a deeper partnership between business and education, which focuses on growing young people's literacy skills in order to improve their future employment prospects.